olcf/olcf-user-docs/systems/summit_user_guide.rst

 (``jsrun``) errors and can also cause jobs to bounce back and forth between eligible and running states until a retry limit has been reached and the job is placed in a blocked state (NOTE: This "bouncing" of job state can be caused for multiple reasons.
-Please see the known issue titled "Queued job flip-flops between queued/running states" if you are not setting ``TMPDIR``).
+Please see the known issue `Jobs suspended due to retry limit / Queued job flip-flops between queued/running states`_ if you are not setting ``TMPDIR``).
 A bug has been filed with IBM to address this issue.

 When ``TMPDIR`` is set within a running job (i.e., in an interactive session or within a batch script), any attempt to call ``jsrun`` will lead to a job